UPSIDE Foods says receives label approval from USDA for its cultivated meat

-California's UPSIDE Foods said on Wednesday (Jun 14) it received regulatory approval from the US Department of Agriculture for the label on its cell-cultivated chicken, making it the first company in the United States to secure that approval.
+California's UPSIDE Foods said on Wednesday it received regulatory approval from the U.S. Department of Agriculture for the label on its cell-cultivated chicken, making it the second company in the United States to secure that approval.

-UPSIDE was also the first company to receive a green light for its cultivated chicken from the US Food and Drug Administration last year.
+UPSIDE was the first company to receive a green light for its cultivated chicken from the U.S. Food and Drug Administration last year.

 Cultivated meat is made from a small sample of livestock cells collected from living animals, which are then fed a nutrient mix and grown inside steel vats.

-Note: (This story has been corrected after an official revision to say that UPSIDE Foods is the second cultivated meat company in the United States to get label approval from the USDA, and not the first)